-- 11) I am a Director at Proteus EPCM Engineers, a Tetra Tech company, at 370 Murray Street, Perth, Western Australia 6000. - 12) I graduated with a Bachelor Degree in Civil Engineering from the University of Western Australia in 1971.
-I have 40 years' experience in Studies, Design and EPCM Execution - initially as a design engineer and finally as a Principal Project Manager.
-Major focus has been chemical, mineral processing and materials handling projects in Gold, Iron Ore, Minerals Sands, Alumina, Base Metals and Diamonds. - 13) I am a Chartered Professional Engineer and a Fellow of the Institution of Engineers Australia (Mem.
+- 1) I am a Director at Proteus EPCM Engineers, a Tetra Tech company, at 370 Murray Street, Perth, Western Australia 6000. - I graduated with a Bachelor Degree in Civil Engineering from the University of Western Australia in 1971.
+I have 40 years' experience in Studies, Design and EPCM Execution initially as a design engineer and finally as a Principal Project Manager.
+Major focus has been chemical, mineral processing and materials handling projects in Gold, Iron Ore, Minerals Sands, Alumina, Base Metals and Diamonds. - I am a Chartered Professional Engineer and a Fellow of the Institution of Engineers Australia (Mem.
 No. 493597).
-I am a member of the Australian Cost Engineering Society and a (lapsed) Member of the Project Management Institute, USA.
-All memberships in good standing. - 14) I have read the definition of "qualified person" set out in National Instrument 43-101 -Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 15) I have never visited the subject property. - 16) I am responsible for the preparation of the following Sections of the Technical Report: - 18.2.1, 18.2.3, 18.2.6, 18.3.1, 18.3.2, 18.3.3, 18.3.5 - 21.1.2, 21.2.2, 24.5, 24.6.3, 24.6.5, 24.6.6 - 17) I satisfy the requirements of independence according to Section 1.5 of NI 43-101. - 18) I have had previous involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
+I am a member of the Australian Cost Engineering Society.
+All memberships in good standing. - 4) I have read the definition of "qualified person" set out in National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") and certify that by reason of my education, affiliation with a professional association (as defined in NI 43-101) and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 5) I have never visited the subject property.
+I am responsible for the preparation of Sections 1.10, 1.15.5, 1.15.9, 18.1, 18.2.1, 18.2.3, 18.2.6, 18.3, 21.1.2, 21.2.2, 24.1, 24.5, 24.6.3, 25.4, 26.5 and 26.6 of the Technical Report. - 6) I satisfy the requirements of independence according to Section 1.5 of NI 43-101. - 7) I have had previous involvement with Vista Gold Corp. on the property that is the subject of this Technical Report.
 I previously completed an Independent Assessment of selected elements of a Feasibility Study prepared by Ausenco Limited.
 The findings are documented in "Independent Assessment of Process Plant Feasibility Study, Doc.
-No 12121-RG-001B."
+No 12121-RG-001B." - 8) I have read National Instrument 43-101, Form 43-101F1, and 43-101CP, and the Technical Report has been prepared in compliance with that instrument, form, and companion policy.

-- 19) I have read National Instrument 43-101, Form 43-101F1, and 43-101CP, and the Technical Report has been prepared in compliance with that instrument, form, and companion policy. - 20) As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the portions of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading. - 21) I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publications by them, including electronic publication in the public company files on their websites accessible by the public.
+- 9) As of the effective date of the Technical Report, to the best of my knowledge, information and belief, the portions of the Technical Report for which I am responsible contain all scientific and technical information that is required to be disclosed to make the Technical Report not misleading. - 10) I consent to the filing of the Technical Report with any securities regulatory authority, stock exchange and other regulatory authority and any publications by them, including electronic publication in the public company files on their websites accessible by the public.